Nate-Dawg04/startup/README.md

 ### Technologies

-I am going to use the required technologies in the following ways:
+I will use the required technologies in the following ways:

 - **HTML** - Give the structure of the entire application.
 Multiple HTML pages, including one for login, one for the main dashboard, another for tracking goals, and another for gospel study plans.
 - **CSS** - Provide style to the website with a good color scheme, fonts, and use of whitespace.